Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Head equals initial
+| **Head equals initial**

-Sets the input type to be a special form of the specified head boundary condition where head is set equal to the initial head at the node.
+| Sets the input type to be a special form of the specified head
+  boundary condition where head is set equal to the initial head at the node.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 For example: